 - The pronephros is nonfunctional and completely regresses.

 2. Which statement is true concerning the development of the urinary bladder?

 - The urinary bladder originates solely from the endoderm.

 - In the fetus, the urinary bladder is connected to the navel via the allantois.

-- The urorectal septum separates the urogenital sinus.
+- The urorectal septum separates the urogenital sinus into xxxxx parts.

 - The bladder trigone is bordered by the urachus.